radian628/napg/roadmap.md

 3. When parsing a node, if it fits the following criteria, it can be memoized:
    - Its range must be entirely before or after the range that was edited
    - Its state and its position must match a known state and position.
 Positions are shifted to take into account the fact that there might be more or less chars in the replacement.

+Problem with incremental parse: I somehow have to avoid invalidating the rope indices.

+The solution: Mutably update the rope.
+Rope nodes can seamlessly transition between leaves and branches.
+So if an iterator points to a leaf node, it can later turn into a branch node.
+Then, when updated, the iterator will change to point to a leaf node.
+I can infer what child node it'll point to pretty easily.